 The main thing is medical insurance can be cancelled anytime.

 So go ahead, get coverage before anything major happens!

 If I am buying in Singapore now, what if I am hospitalized outside of Singapore?

-The Singapore shield plans that are offered to foreigners are mainly for inpatient in Singapore.
+The local medical insurance plans that are offered to foreigners are mainly for inpatient in Singapore.

 Only in emergencies can the plan reimburse for bills incurred outside of Singapore.